Stew-McD/T-reX/README.md

 ### License

-WasteAndMaterialFootprint by Stewart Charles McDowall is marked with CC0 1.0 Universal, do whatever you want with it - see the [LICENSE](LICENSE) file for details
+T-reX by Stewart Charles McDowall is marked with CC0 1.0 Universal, do whatever you want with it - see the [LICENSE](LICENSE) file for details

 ### Citation